|

 1.15 Exits

-All exits must be clearly signed, ideally with “running man” signs, and are to be kept clear and free from obstructions.
+All exits must be clearly signed, ideally with “running man” signs, and are to be kept clear and free from obstructions. ( For further information, reference should be made to the Guide to Safety at Sports Grounds.)

 1.16 Lighting